Caesura: Old English

-In Old English, the caesura has come to represent a pronounced pause in order to emphasize lines in Old English poetry that would otherwise be considered to be a droning, monotonous line.
+In Old English, the caesura has come to represent a pronounced pause to emphasize lines in Old English poetry that would otherwise be considered to be a droning, monotonous line.
 This makes the caesura arguably more important to the Old English verse than it was to Latin or Greek poetry.
 In Latin or Greek poetry, the caesura could be suppressed for effect in any line.
 In the alliterative verse that is shared by most of the oldest Germanic languages, the caesura is an ever-present and necessary part of the verse form itself.
 The opening line of Beowulf reads: